IBM/k8s-storage-tests/README.md

   `ansible-galaxy collection install community.kubernetes`

 - Install [OpenShift Client 4.6 or later](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/4.6.31) based on your OS.

-- An OpenShift Cluster with cluster admin access setup with RWX and RWO storage classes that you want to test
+- Access to the OpenShift Cluster (at least 3 compute nodes) setup with RWX and RWO storage classes with cluster admin access.

 ### Setup